ririw/ririw.github.io/_posts/2016-12-26-hash-splits.markdown

 The only thing left to check is the most important one: that a person's group in one AB test has no effect on their group in another one.

-For this, I've use mutual information, which measures the amount of information you get about a variable from another variable.
-For example, the mutual information between my citizenship and my country of residence is high, because generally people are citizens of where they live.
-In contrast, the mutual infomration between my citizenship and whether I just flipped a heads or tails on a coin is low, because they're unrelated.
+For this, I've used [mutual information](https://en.wikipedia.org/wiki/Mutual_information), which measures the amount of information you get about a variable from another variable.
+For example, the mutual information between citizenship and country of residence is high, because generally people are citizens of where they live.
+In contrast, the mutual infomration between citizenship and whether someone just flipped a heads or tails on a coin is low, because they're unrelated.

 For this test, I used 100 different salts, and compared the mutual information between every combination of AB tests: